What is a Twitter Analytics Report Template?

 Our Twitter report template gives you an easy way to gather this information in a presentable way that you can quickly deliver to your clients with minimal manual effort.
 Since the report automatically collects data, you can dedicate the bulk of your time to executing your social media strategy to get the most success out of your clients’ Twitter accounts.

 On top of saving time for your agency, a dedicated social media report also makes a good impression on your clients.
 You can clearly demonstrate that you’re on top of tracking metrics and performance, which boosts confidence in your agency.
 You can also add your own insights and analysis to the reports, further boosting trust in your work.

 To present your data in a real-time live dashboard, check out our Twitter dashboard template.

 Providing your client with a regular, monthly write-up on the overall performance and roadblocks of your Twitter campaign is a best practice for client communication.
 This way, you can demonstrate overall trends and show how strategies you implemented or tweaked last month have had a direct impact on campaign performance.

 In this section, we recommend you discuss what went well during the current month and what could be improved during the next month.
 Since this may be one of the only times your client gets a deeper insight into the nitty gritty details of your campaign strategy, you’ll want to make sure you present everything of note in this section at a high-level.
 The following sections of the report give you the opportunity to dive deeper into individual metrics.

 2. Follower Growth

-How influential your client is on Twitter can be measured directly in the number of followers on their account.
-The more followers your client’s account has, the more likely they are to be considered influencers in their space.
+How influential a client is on Twitter can be measured directly in the number of followers on their account.
+The more followers a client’s account has, the more likely they are to be considered influencers in their space.